Jyoti A Pillai, MDProgram Director, Neurology Residency Program

 Dr. Lamichhane went on to do a Fellowship in Movement Disorders at the University of Maryland Medical Center.
 Although he is a movement disorders specialist, he still truly likes a spectrum of neurological pathologies.

 A very important identity of Dr. Lamichhane's career is being a teacher to residents and medical students equally.
-He has been awarded with various titles such as "Outstanding Teaching Faculty" and "Faculty of the Year" multiples times by the neurology residents, before joining Tower Health.
+He has been awarded with various titles such as "Outstanding Teaching Faculty" and "Faculty of the Year" multiple times by the neurology residents, before joining Tower Health.
 If you are a trainee reading this, he hopes he can help you in any way possible.

 Ignacio Valencia, MDFaculty